marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* TWEAK: Possibility to force the add to cart form in the shortcode, to allow using a different product's shortcode on a single product page, by adding `force_form` to the shortcode.
 * TWEAK: Show an error message when the configurator data is incomplete
 * TWEAK: Possibility to choose which view is used in the generated image in the cart
 * TWEAK: Increase the configurator's z-index when using Divi